Skip to main content

 Board of Aldermen Policy On Comments At Board Meetings

-- At the end of each regularly scheduled meeting, the Board shall allow public comment.
+- At the beginning of each regularly scheduled meeting, the Board shall allow public comment.
 The maximum amount of time set aside for public comment shall be thirty minutes, but the Board may reduce that time based upon various factors, such as: the length of the meeting, the time the normal business on the agenda concludes, whether there is a closed session scheduled, whether one or more of the Board members have other conflicts and are unable to remain past a certain time, etc.